Precedent: Persuasive precedent

+Nonprecedential decisions

 Nonpublication of opinions, or unpublished opinions, are those decisions of courts that are not available for citation as precedent because the judges making the opinion deem the cases as having less precedential value.
 Selective publication is the legal process which a judge or justices of a court decide whether a decision is to be or not published in a reporter.
 "Unpublished" federal appellate decisions are published in the Federal Appendix.
 Depublication is the power of a court to make a previously published order or opinion unpublished.

 Litigation that is settled out of court generates no written decision, thus has no precedential effect.
 As one practical effect, the U.S. Department of Justice settles many cases against the federal government simply to avoid creating adverse precedent.

-Res judicata, claim preclusion, collateral estoppel, issue preclusion, law of the case

-Several rules may cause a decision to apply as narrow "precedent" to preclude future legal positions of the specific parties to a case, even if a decision is non-precedential with respect to all other parties.

-Res judicata, claim preclusion

-Once a case is decided, the same plaintiff cannot sue the same defendant again on any claim arising out of the same facts.
-The law requires plaintiffs to put all issues on the table in a single case, not split the case.
-For example, in a case of an auto accident, the plaintiff cannot sue first for property damage, and then personal injury in a separate case.
-This is called res judicata or claim preclusion ("Res judicata" is the traditional name going back centuries; the name shifted to "claim preclusion" in the United States over the late 20th century).
-Claim preclusion applies regardless of the plaintiff wins or loses the earlier case, even if the later case raises a different legal theory, even the second claim is unknown at the time of the first case.
-Exceptions are extremely limited, for example if the two claims for relief must necessarily be brought in different courts (for example, one claim might be exclusively federal, and the other exclusively state).